paulscherrerinstitute/ecmccfg/examples/test/multi_encoder/readme.md

 The primary encoder is the encoder that is used in the ecmc-control loop.
 Any of the configured encoders can be used as primary encoder (but as default encoder 0 is used).

+Change of primary encoder can be done by setting the ECMC_ENC_PRIMARY_ID in the encoder configuration file specified for addEncoder.cmd or by executing the follwoing ecmc command:
 ```
 ecmcConfigOrDie "Cfg.SelectAxisEncPrimary($(ECMC_AXIS_NO),${ECMC_ENC_PRIMARY_ID=-1})"